Koudela/eArc-di/README.md

 ]);
 ```

-Each class can thus be defined individually on a deeper level without harming
+Thus each class can be defined individually on a deeper level without harming
 the configuration on higher levels.
 You get a tree of dependencies corresponding
 to your nested configuration.
 That is a tree typed dependency configuration.